oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 * `is_dedicated` - True if the database uses [dedicated Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm).
 * `is_free_tier` - Indicates if this is an Always Free resource.
 The default value is false.
 Note that Always Free Autonomous Databases have 1 CPU and 20GB of memory.
 For Always Free databases, memory and CPU cannot be scaled.
 * `is_preview` - Indicates if the Autonomous Database version is a preview version.
+* `is_refreshable_clone` - Indicates whether the Autonomous Database is a refreshable clone.
 * `license_model` - The Oracle license model that applies to the Oracle Autonomous Database.
 Note that when provisioning an Autonomous Database on [dedicated Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm), this attribute must be null because the attribute is already set at the Autonomous Exadata Infrastructure level.
 When using [shared Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI), if a value is not specified, the system will supply the value of `BRING_YOUR_OWN_LICENSE`.
 * `lifecycle_details` - Information about the current lifecycle state.
 * `nsg_ids` - A list of the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the network security groups (NSGs) that this resource belongs to.
 Setting this to an empty array after the list is created removes the resource from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm). **NsgIds restrictions:**
 	* Autonomous Databases with private access require at least 1 Network Security Group (NSG).
 The nsgIds array cannot be empty.
+* `open_mode` - The `DATABASE OPEN` mode.
+You can open the database in `READ_ONLY` or `READ_WRITE` mode.
 * `private_endpoint` - The private endpoint for the resource.
 * `private_endpoint_ip` - The private endpoint Ip address for the resource.
 * `private_endpoint_label` - The private endpoint label for the resource.
+* `refreshable_mode` - The refresh mode of the clone.
+AUTOMATIC indicates that the clone is automatically being refreshed with data from the source Autonomous Database.
+* `refreshable_status` - The refresh status of the clone.
+REFRESHING indicates that the clone is currently being refreshed with data from the source Autonomous Database.
 * `service_console_url` - The URL of the Service Console for the Autonomous Database.
+* `source_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the source Autonomous Database that was cloned to create the current Autonomous Database.
 * `standby_db` -
 	* `lag_time_in_seconds` - The amount of time, in seconds, that the data of the standby database lags the data of the primary database.
 Can be used to determine the potential data loss in the event of a failover.
 	* `lifecycle_details` - Additional information about the current lifecycle state.